Data Processing Agreement

 7. Security Measures

-- Encryption in transit: All data is transmitted using TLS 1.2 or higher
+- Encryption in transit: TLS 1.2 or higher for all client and API traffic

 8. Sub-processors